ShawnKellyWright/tribute_page/Readme.md

 You should see an a element with a corresponding id="tribute-link", which links to an outside site, that contains additional information about the subject of the tribute page.
 HINT: You must give your element an attribute of target and set it to _blank in order for your link to open in a new tab
 Your #image should use max-width and height properties to resize responsively, relative to the width of its parent element, without exceeding its original size
 Your img element should be centered within its parent element Fulfill the user stories and pass all the tests below to complete this project.
-Give it your own personal style.
-Happy Coding!
+Give it your own personal style.<br>Happy Coding!

-Thanks,
+Thanks, <br>
 Shawn Wright